emma255/flutter_background_service/README.md

 ## Warning

-The code will executed in isolated process, you can't share reference between UI and Service.
+The code will be executed in isolated process, you can't share reference between UI and Service.
 Use `sendData` and `onDataReceived` to communicate between service and UI.